 Failover undo is one of the ways to finalize failover.
-When you undo failover, you switch back from a VM replica to the original VM.
-Veeam Backup & Replication discards all changes made to the VM replica while it was in the Failover state.
+When you undo failover, you switch back from a replica to the source VM.
+Veeam Backup & Replication discards all changes made to the replica while it was in the Failover state.

-- The state of the VM replica gets back to Ready, and Veeam Backup & Replication resumes replication activities for the original VM on the source host.
+- The state of the replica gets back to Ready, and Veeam Backup & Replication resumes replication activities for the source VM on the source host.